-The Open University’s Students First - strategy for growth (pdf) is the means by which we will continue transforming lives through education, building on our success and delivering our mission in a changing world.
+The Open University’s strategic objectives are the means by which we will continue transforming lives through education, building on our success and delivering our mission in a changing world.

 Our Annual Reports provide a record of our work, events, projects and financial highlights year by year.

-The Open University’s Academic Strategy articulates how we shall achieve the Students First objective of Academic Excellence in pursuit of the University’s mission.
+The Open University’s Academic Strategy describes how we shall achieve our objective of academic excellence in pursuit of the University’s mission.

-It articulates how the academic community will contribute toward achieving the Students First Vision of reaching more students with life-changing learning that meets their needs and enriches society.
+It sets out how the academic community will contribute toward achieving the OU's vision of reaching more students with life-changing learning that meets their needs and enriches society.

 Most of our undergraduate courses have no formal entry requirements.
 We believe that the qualifications our students have when they leave are the only ones that matter.